 This recipe should be called Disappearing Chili because each time I have seen it served to a crowd, it has been completely consumed.
 In fact, at the end of the 2nd Annual Vanderbilt Liver Transplant Team Chili Cook-Off, not only was the crock pot bowl holding it empty, it also took the top three awards: Best Chili, Spiciest Chili, and Kid’s Choice.
 Essentially, if you like the flavor of spicy buffalo wings dunked in blue cheese dressing, you’re going to love this chili.

 Lisa credits the marvelous Crockpot Gourmet as the inspiration for her version of this recipe.
-I’ve taken the liberty of adding a few ingredients, including cannellini beans and more broth.
+I’ve taken the liberty of changing it up even further by adding a few more ingredients, including cannellini beans and more broth.

 If you would like an additional challenge, at the end of this post, I’ve given instructions on how to make your own ranch seasoning mix rather than using the prepackaged mix that is loaded with MSG.